 SFBT works on identifying and developing the skills to create changes and achieve goals.
 The therapist asks particular types of questions to guide the client toward envisioning their future and identifying strengths and coping skills.

-What types of therapy have you tried?
+What types of psychotherapy have you tried?
 What was your experience like?